Skip to Main Content UACCM logo

 Genshiken's second opening theme, "My Pace Daio", was performed by the arranger manzo.
 Its visuals depict the various members of The Society for the Study of Visual Culture in their day to day lives, engaging in their interests and hobbies.
 It also features a few shots of gameplay footage from The King of Fighters XI and Castle Shikigami 2.

-ENGLISH LYRICS PROVIDED BY ANIMESONGLYRICS.COM
+ENGLISH LYRICS AVAILABLE ON ANIMESONGLYRICS.COM

 Genshiken's anime adaptation was co-produced by Sega Sammy Holdings.
 For this reason, it features gameplay footage of some of their games, including the popular fighting game franchise Guilty Gear.
 In this video, fighting and role-playing game reviewer AntiChris goes over the history of Guilty Gear and why it made such an impression on fighting game fans in Japan.